White Spot Lesions

 Wondering why those pesky white spot lesions have made an appearance on your teeth?
 Several factors could contribute to their development:

-• Acidic Foods and Drinks: Regular consumption of acidic foods and beverages, such as citrus fruits, sodas, and sports drinks, can weaken enamel, making it more prone to demineralization and white spot formation.
+• Acidic Foods and Beverages: Regular consumption of citrus fruits, sodas, and sports drinks can weaken enamel over time.

-• Orthodontic Braces: Braces can create areas that are harder to clean, increasing the risk of plaque accumulation and white spot lesions around brackets.
+• Orthodontic Appliances: Braces can create hard-to-clean areas, trapping plaque and increasing the risk of white spot lesions.

-• Dry Mouth: Reduced saliva flow, often caused by medications or medical conditions, can hinder the mouth’s natural ability to neutralize acids and protect teeth, contributing to white spot lesion formation.
+• Dry Mouth: Reduced saliva flow limits the mouth’s natural ability to neutralize acids and protect enamel.

 Understanding these underlying causes can help you make informed choices to prevent and manage white spot lesions, promoting better dental health in the long run.
 For more information about White Spot Lesions and how to treat them, please contact us.